Late onset congenital adrenal hyperplasia: Diagnosis

-Originally characterized in 1957 by French biochemist Jacques Decourt, LOCAH differs from classic CAH in that it does not cause atypical neonatal genital morphology, is not life-threatening and presents after birth.
-Unlike classic CAH, LOCAH generally cannot be reliably detected with neonatal screening.
+Originally characterized in 1957 by French biochemist Jacques Decourt, LOCAH differs from classical CAH in that it does not cause atypical neonatal genital morphology, is not life-threatening and presents after birth.
+Unlike classical CAH, LOCAH generally cannot be reliably detected with neonatal screening.
 Many individuals (both male and female) present no symptoms during childhood and adolescence and only become aware of the possibility of LOCAH due to the diagnosis of another family member.
-It is thought that 90% of women with LOCAH never receive a diagnosis.
+An estimated 90% of women with LOCAH never receive a diagnosis.
 In young females, premature pubarche is generally the first symptom to present.
 The earliest known diagnosis was in a 6 month old female who developed pubic hair.
 Additional symptoms include acne, menstrual irregularities and hirsutism in females as well as alopecia in males.
 LOCAH is often misdiagnosed as polycystic ovarian disease (PCOS).

 LOCAH is often diagnosed in the context of infertility assessment in women.
 During the follicular phase of the menstrual cycle, progesterone accumulates along with 17α-hydroxyprogesterone which can thin the endometrium and change cervical mucus in a manner similar to the effect of progestogen contraceptives, interferes with the normal menstrual cycle, which can lead to oligomenorrhea or amenorrhea and impairs sperm penetration.
 Abnormal endometrial development leads to decreased uterine receptivity, which also contributes to infertility.
 Once attempting to conceive, most women with LOCAH will become pregnant within a year with or without treatment, but women with LOCAH have an increased risk of miscarriage.

 The diagnostic procedure varies according to the specific enzyme deficiency causing LOCAH and the precise serum androgen levels required for diagnosis are the subject to variance from different measurement methods, refinement in specific cases and are under active research.
 Some protocols are based on measuring 17α-hydroxyprogesterone levels, with or without ACTH stimulation test.